Pauline Wengeroff

-Biography

-Wengeroff was born in 1833 in Bobrujsk, Belorussia (currently Belarus), and grew up in Brest-Litovsk, in the Minsk district.
-Her two-volume memoirs, Memoiren einer Grossmutter, Bilder aus der Kulturgeschichte der Juden Russlands im 19 Jahrhundert ('Memoirs of a Grandmother: Scenes from the Cultural History of the Jews of Russia in the Nineteenth Century'), were originally published in [German, with some Hebrew and Yiddish and a few words in Polish] by the German-Jewish publishing house, Poppelauer, beginning in 1908.
+Her two-volume memoirs, Memoiren einer Grossmutter, Bilder aus der Kulturgeschichte der Juden Russlands im 19 Jahrhundert ('Memoirs of a Grandmother: Scenes from the Cultural History of the Jews of Russia in the Nineteenth Century'), were originally published in German (with some Hebrew and Yiddish and a few words in Polish) by the German-Jewish publishing house, Poppelauer, beginning in 1908.
 The work was subsequently re-published several times to rave reviews in the Jewish and non-Jewish presses.

-Writing
+Biography and writing

-The first volume of Wengeroff's memoirs reflects the years of her childhood, the 1830s and 40s.
-It details the lives of traditional Jews in the region Jews called "Lite" (Lithuania), in the years that the Russian Jewish enlightenment movement, the haskalah, was taking off and Jewish traditionalism and modernity began to clash.
+Wengeroff was born Pessele Epstein in 1833 in Bobruisk, in Minsk Governorate of the Russian Empire (now Belarus), and grew up in Brest-Litovsk, in Grodno Governorate.
+The first volume of her memoirs reflects the years of her childhood, the 1830s and '40s.
+It details the lives of traditional Jews in the region Jews called "Lite" (Lithuania), in the years that the Russian Jewish enlightenment movement, the Haskalah, was taking off and Jewish traditionalism and modernity began to clash.
 Raised in a strictly gendered traditional society, Wengeroff gives a rare, detailed account of the ritual practices and beliefs of women (as well as those of men) in her well-to-do, pious, family, and paints keen vignettes that illustrate the collision between traditionalism and modernity playing out intergenerationally in her own and other families.
 Volume One, while not uncritical, is a loving elegy to a world that Wengeroff felt was being lost by the time she wrote the full version of her memoirs, toward the end of the nineteenth century.

-Wengeroff's second volume is about her adult life, starting with her being groomed for marriage, which was arranged with the son of a wealthy family from Ukraine who were adherents of Habad hasidism.
+Wengeroff's second volume is about her adult life, starting with her being groomed for marriage, which was arranged with Chonon (Afanasy) Wengeroff, the son of a wealthy family from Ukraine who were adherents of Habad Hasidism.
 Here, too, Wengeroff's detailed depiction of the steps toward arranged engagement and the experience of marriage, told from a woman's perspective, provide rare and precious testimony.

-Wengeroff's husband, Chonon, lost his faith while on pilgrimage to his rebbe, the details of which experience she says he never shared.
+Wengeroff's husband Chonon lost his faith while on pilgrimage to his rebbe, the details of which experience she says he never shared.
 Conflict between them over traditional observance—she had not lost her own faith—quickly ensued and, within their marriage, the couple fought its own version of the larger Jewish struggle over traditionalism and modernity.
 Notably, Wengeroff insists that there was a gendered nature to that larger struggle, with Jewish men as a class rushing recklessly out of observance in the quest for advancement, while women like herself were capable and desirous of perpetuating both Jewish tradition and engagement with non-Jewish culture.
 Modernizing Jewish men, however, certainly her own husband, behaved as "tyrants" at home, she claimed, taking from women their traditional domestic power and mandate to impart Jewish belief and practice to children, a loss which led to larger Jewish cultural catastrophe.